Ph.D., Texas A&M University

 His co-authored working papers include “Changes in Analysts’ Stock Recommendations Following Regulatory Action Against Their Brokerage” (2019) and "What's My Target?
 Analyst Forecast Dispersion and Earnings Management Through Effective Tax Rates" (2019).

 Wong earned his Ph.D. in accounting from Texas A&M University.
-He received his B.S. in accounting from DePaul University and earned his CPA in 2008.
+He received his Bachelor of Science (B.S.) in accounting from DePaul University and earned his CPA in 2008.